The Master of Science in Nursing is suited for students who have a bachelor’s

-Admission to the BS to MS program is competitive and is based on a review of materials submitted and on resource availability.
+Admission to the BSN to MSN program is competitive and is based on a review of materials submitted and on resource availability.
 The applicant is responsible for compiling and submitting the complete set of materials.
 Incomplete applications will not be reviewed.

 Applicants must meet University Admission and English Proficiency requirements, as well as requirements for admission to the major, listed below.
 Certain concentrations are highly competitive.

-Nurses with a baccalaureate degree in nursing are prepared to enroll directly in graduate course work.
+Nurses with a BSN are prepared to enroll directly in graduate course work.
 The total number of credits required is specific to the nursing concentration.